 Mortgage Loan Calculator

 The Mortgage Loan Calculator calculates monthly payments and amortization schedules (more info below).Launch calculator

 ARM vs. Fixed Rate Mortgage Calculator

 The ARM vs. Fixed Rate Mortgage Calculator analyzes ARM loans versus Fixed Rate loans (more info below).Launch calculator

 Mortgage Payoff Calculator

 The Mortgage Payoff Calculator shows how much you can save by making extra payments (more info below).Launch calculator

 Mortgage Qualifier Calculator

 The Mortgage Qualifier Calculator shows how much mortgage you can qualify for (more info below).Launch calculator

 Rent vs. Buy Calculator

 The Rent vs. Buy Calculator will show if you should rent or buy your next home (more info below).Launch calculator

 How To Use A Mortgage Calculator

 What do you do with a mortgage calculator?

 My mortgage calculators can help you with many things.
-You can estimate your monthly principal and interest mortgage payment, not including property taxes, homeowners insurance, mortgage insurance if needed, and any required HOA fees.
+You can estimate your monthly principal and interest mortgage payment.
+This will not include property taxes, homeowners insurance, and mortgage insurance.
 There’s another mortgage calculator to analyze fixed rate mortgages versus adjustable rate mortgages.
-There is also a mortgage payoff calculator that can help you determine what it would take to make pre-payments to pay your loan off early, or determine how much you have left on your mortgage balance.
-There is a mortgage qualifying calculator that can give you an approximation on how much mortgage you might qualify for, although it’s better to go through a full preapproval process for the most accurate analysis.
+There is also a mortgage payoff calculator that can help you determine what it would take to make pre-payments to pay your loan off early.
+There is a mortgage qualifying calculator that can give you an approximation on how much mortgage you might qualify for.
 And last there is a rent versus buy calculator.
 You’ll find more notes on all of these calculators if you scroll to the bottom of this page.

 How is each mortgage calculator used?